jagadeeshwithu/wilderhood.github.io/_posts/2015-06-06-King Cobra.markdown

 <p> If you’re like me- a little weird and love incessant rains, a plethora of glistening little shrubs as well as tall trees in all shades of greens, yellows and browns, the orchestra of cicadas all day and night, leeches (of course not on me but in the forest, for leeches are indicators of pristine forests), alluring King Cobras, reticent Pit Vipers, ubiquitous frogs – then Agumbe is most definitely for you.</p>

 <p> There is no way we would return from Agumbe without spotting a snake – it always lived up to its reputation.
 When we spotted our first snake, a Pit Viper with green morph, our joy knew no bounds.
-We got more than 100 pictures of the gorgeous fellow sitting calmly in the same position with an “I don’t care” attitude .
+We got more than 100 pictures of the gorgeous fellow sitting calmly in the same position with an “I don’t care” attitude.
 If he knew he was going to be on FB and evoke some emotions, perhaps he would’ve have changed his posture.
 We thought this would be the only Pit Viper we would see during our trip.
 In a matter of few hours we saw another Pit Viper with a brown morph.
 A green morph and a brown morph!
 We went mad with excitement.
 We shot another 100 pictures of this fellow too and I must say that they all have the same “couldn’t-care-less” attitude.</p>

 <img src="{{ site.baseurl }}/img/2015-06-06/2.jpg" alt="Malabar pit Viper in Agumbe, Karnataka">